mongodb/stitch-examples/iot-security-system/README.md

 All the data for this project lives in a MongoDB Atlas cluster.
 The collections are:

-* Start by Creating an [Atlas Account/Project](https://docs.atlas.mongodb.com/getting-started/#a-create-an-service-user-account)
++ Start by Creating an [Atlas Account/Project](https://docs.atlas.mongodb.com/getting-started/#a-create-an-service-user-account)
 + Deploy a [Atlas Cluster](https://docs.atlas.mongodb.com/getting-started/#b-create-an-service-free-tier-cluster) (Use M0 for a free cluster)
+    * Used to store the following information in the security-system database
+        - images: Containing a set of user images and their corresponding status/information
+        - settings: Contains settings for Users within the system
+    * Note, access to the database and collection is set-up upon importing the application.
 + Get your Atlas ['Project ID'](https://docs.atlas.mongodb.com/tutorial/manage-project-settings/) and [Configure API Access](https://docs.atlas.mongodb.com/configure-api-access/) so you can import the Stitch Application

 ### Google App